Engineering IT organizational chart (as of August 21st, 2023) is also available.

 Application Development and Data Analytics

-Brad Butler, Associate Director for Application and Information Services
+Brad Butler, Associate Director for Application Development and Data Analytics

 - Data Analytics: Travis Ashmore, Manager